brightdean/java-tdd-oop-bobs-bagels/DOMAIN-MODEL.md

 |            | `totalDiscount: double`           |            |                |                                                                                     |
 |            | `receiptItems: List<ReceiptItem>` |            |                |                                                                                     |
 |            |                                   | `print()`  | User Story 11: | Prints the receipt.
 Below is an example output containing discounts and supplements |

+### Coffee and Bagel Discount
+- This discount applies for a black coffee and a plain bagel only!!

 ![](./assets/example_receipt.png)